Krutyolkin/K2View-Academy/academy/CDC/Training_Level_1/10_cdc_certification_exam.md

 \- C:  You need to deploy the updated LU and then re-migrate all LUIs.

-\- D:  You need to run a batch process to run CDC_REPUBLISH_INSTANCE on all the LUIs.
+\- D:  You need to run manually a batch process to run CDC_REPUBLISH_INSTANCE on all the LUIs.

 (**Solution 8.
-C: The deploy of the LU activates the CDC_REPUBLISH_INSTANCE on all LUIs, but you need to re-migrate all LUIs to bring the data of the new LU table into Fabric.
+C: It is needed to re-migrate all LUIs to bring the data of the new LU table into Fabric.
 The migrate updates the MicroDB  and publishes a CDC Table Change Info message on each LUI to the CDC consumers**).